revdan/fs/README.md

 ###Usage

 ####grep

     fs grep keywords

 Search for a wav file using the given keywords.
-Returns `id :: title`.
+Returns `id | length | title`.

 This will include all, rather than combinations of keywords.
 For example, `fs grep dubstep 140` will most likely find dubstep samples at 140BPM.
 Because that's what you all want.

 ####info

     fs info id

 Prints all the attributes for a given sample.

 ####play

     fs play id

 Plays a preview version of the sample.

 ####dl

     fs dl id

 Downloads the file.
 It will ask for a directory but at the moment only supports directories below the current one.
 I'd recommend running this in your base `samples` directory, so you can create subdirectories grouped by names of your choosing.
 Again, this is on my list of things to improve.